StigNygaard/lastfm-widgets/README.md

 As name of this repository hints, I might have more than one Last.fm widget planned for this space 🙂

-## The technical...

-The _Tracks_ widget itself is made as a _webcomponent_ using pure standard web client-side technologies (no frameworks or build tools needed).
-It can work "alone" communicating directly with Last.fm's Audioscrobbler v2 API, or it can be supported by a custom backend "proxy-api".
-The latter is encouraged when possible, because it makes it possible to implement throttling of requests to Last.fm's API.

-This repository not only holds the widget itself, but also the demo-site (https://lastfm-widgets.stignygaard.deno.net/) and an example backend proxy-api.
-The proxy-api is made in [Deno](https://deno.com/) (server-side javascript/typescript).
-Also, this repository is set up as a [Deno Deploy](https://deno.com/deploy) project.
-Any updates to the main-branch are immediately deployed to the demo-site.

-The widget (frontend code) should be compatible back to at least Firefox 115 and Chromium 109 based web-browsers (so it also works for Windows 7/8 users stuck on these versions).
-It also runs in Safari, but I'm unsure how old versions are supported.
-The backend code is my first simple experiments/experience with Deno.

 ## How to Use / Installation

 Using the widget in any HTML file is straightforward because it's a standard web component.
 You only need to import the script and place the custom HTML tag where you want it to appear.